All Episodes

 I didn't even bring back a pair of their boxer shorts.

-No hospital gown?
+No hospital gown, nothing.

 Nothing.

-Hi Art, it's an honor.
+It's an honor.

 I'm calling from Michigan.

-Yes ma'am, glad to have you.
+Glad to have you.

-My question to Philip is, during your time with them, I have two questions exactly, did they ever mention anything about a dimensional shift or a consciousness shift since they believe or they can prove the soul, you know, we've heard about this veil over our memory.
+Did they ever mention anything about a dimensional shift or a consciousness shift since they believe or they can prove the soul, you know, we've heard about this veil over our memory?

-So, did they mention anything to you about a dimensional shift for humans or anything like that?
+So did they mention anything to you about a dimensional shift for humans or anything like that?

 No, and I don't even understand the concept, quite frankly.